BoaPi/learning-rust/README.md

 ## General

 * in rust it is common to structure a program around the data they handle
+* rust do NOT have exceptions
+* all error states are often encoded in the return type
+* rust brings in a set of items defined in the standard library, that is in scope of every program, this is called `prelude`
+* if a type is not part of the `prelude`, we need to bring it in scope explicit with a `use`statement

 ## Compiling & Executing